Costs lawyers are regulated legal professionals who specialise in law relating to legal costs

 Salary

-- Costs lawyers with five to ten years' experience may earn salaries of between £50,000 and £90,000.
-It is occasionally possible to earn in excess of this amount if you have extensive experience and are working for a major London firm.
+• Costs lawyers with five to ten years' experience may earn between £50,000 and £90,000.
+It is occasionally possible to earn more if you have extensive experience and are working for a major London firm.

 Salaries depend on a range of factors including your location.
 Salaries in and around London, for example, are typically higher than in other regions.
 Other factors that can affect salary include your area of work, type of employer and level of experience.